quantitative-biology/course-overview/README.md

 ### 1. Transparent research

 Andy starting from lecture from previous course, then adapting.
+Full course is at https://github.com/pbs-assess/git-course

+Andy will send Kim the .pdf's of the lectures.

 Random resources to maybe look at: